hpi-swa-teaching/ProjectBoard/Squello-Core.package/SPBBoard.class/README.md

-Used for displaying the application
+Used for displaying Squello application